memfuse/memfuse/docs/architecture/memory.md

 ### Overall Architecture Flow

-The following diagram shows the three-layer memory hierarchy implementing the progressive information processing pipeline from experiences to knowledge to wisdom:
+The following diagram shows the four-layer memory hierarchy implementing the progressive information processing pipeline from raw data to abstract wisdom:

 ```mermaid
 ---